Zeekersky/Target_Strike_Game/README.md

 ### ML Agent

 1. Run the Unity scene, and the ML agent will play autonomously, attempting to maximize its total reward.
-2. **Rewards**: The console logs the agent’s rewards per episode to show learning progression and success.
+2. **Rewards**: The top side of game screen show the agent’s rewards and player's rewards to show learning progression and success.

 ### Human Player